 Use an exit intent Overlay to gather email addresses of abandoning users just before they try to leave your site.

 If a user has not picked out specific products to view or add to their shopping cart, take a more value-based approach to the messaging in these emails.

 Focus on showcasing your USPs to persuade customers who have abandoned their browsing session to return to your site and advance their position in the sales funnel.

-If a customer has viewed a product but hasn't committed to adding it to their cart, you can send custom product recommendations for items related to this product.
+If a customer has viewed a product but hasn’t committed to adding it to their cart, you can send custom product recommendations for items in this specific category.

 Recovering abandoned browsing sessions can be just as valuable as basket abandonment strategies.

 Engaging with shoppers who have spent time exploring your site by delivering tailored messages will encourage shoppers to move further down the sales funnel towards a successful conversion.